maijoshi/ParaSudoku/README.md

     1. Fill in D spots of board.
     2. Push back all valid boards to the global stack.
     3. Pull another board and repeat the process of filling in the next D spots.

+We played around with the values X (the number of threads) and D (the number of spots that a thread would fill before pushing the valid boards back to the stack) to determine the optimal values.

 #### Version 2: Local Stack